PSMS K-12 Educational Grants

 When are applications due?

 Applications may be submitted at any time.
 However, be sure to allow at least 1 month for the review and decision process.
-Applications to be considered for September must be submitted by June 1, since PSMS does not meet within the summer months.

 How much can be requested?

 For K-12 Classrooms: Up to $250 per classroom per school year.
+Can be submitted by classroom teacher or by the PSMS member coordinating the classroom project.

 What sorts of budget items are eligible for reimbursement?